gavinlyonsrepo/RpiMotorLib/Documentation/Servo_pigpio.md

 * Hitec HS422 servo
 * Tower pro MG996R Servo

-(Check if your servo has a rnage of 0-180 degrees and matches the freq/duty cycle specifications, most should)
+(Check if your servo has a range of 0-180 degrees and matches the freq/duty cycle specifications, most should)

 [Datasheet SG90](http://www.micropik.com/PDF/SG90Servo.pdf)